Website Manager

 • The proper method for entering and dismounting a shell.

-All participants are required to be able to swim any stroke for 10 minutes and then immediately tread water for 10 minutes.
+Participants able to swim any stroke for ten minutes and then immediately tread water for 10 minutes will be able to learn in the boat without a PFD (personal flotation device).
+Otherwise, the athlete will learn while wearing a PFD supplied by CBRC.
 This is to ensure a rower's safety should their shell capsize.

 Please download and complete the CBRC Declaration of Swimming Ability and give it to the instructor on the first day of your session.

-Select a session from the registration section above to start your summer rowing adventure.
+Select a session from the registration section below to start your summer rowing adventure.

 Support CBRC by donating here.